hanakslr/hanakslr-site/src/assets/posts/rust-wasm.md

 ## Bindings

-As I'm researching an over-arching question that has come up:
+As I'm researching an over-arching question has come up:

 _Wasm is a sandboxed execution environment.
 What do I and don't I have access to?_

 A lot of it comes down to bindings.
 As the name suggests, bindings _bind_ to external functionality.
 This isn't unique to Rust and Wasm.
-There are bindings to c++ libs, and javascript libraries, and more.
+There are bindings to C++ libs, and Javascript libraries, and more.
 Its just a way to interact with non-native code.

 As a basic example, in standard Rust we might use the `println` macro to print something to the terminal.